 Automotive Physical Layer Testing

 How does Quarch fit into the automotive testing industry?
-We have been the industry standard for physical layer testing across a range of industries such as drive manufacturing, data storage systems, networking, telecommunications and more for over 15 years.
+We have been the industry standard for physical layer testing across a range of industries, such as drive manufacturing, data storage systems, networking, telecommunications, and more, for over 15 years.

-Sensors such as wheel speed, radar, lidar the physical position of parts, pressures, and temperatures.
+Sensors such as wheel speed, radar, lidar, the physical position of parts, pressures, and temperatures.
 These all need to talk to control units (ECU’s etc) and can use a range of protocols to do so.

-Quarch already has a range of products such as our highspeed LAN, PCIe and USB-3 breakers that can be used for automotive applications.
+Quarch already has a range of products, such as our high-speed LAN, PCIe, and USB-3 breakers, that can be used for automotive applications.
 However, one of our latest products is more targeted towards the automotive sector and supports a whole host of protocols.

 The Automotive Breaker (QTL2602) is a versatile standalone fault injection and monitoring device.
 Using a simple pluggable terminal block, this product connects to a wiring loom.
 It has a power channel capable of switching up to 15V DC up to 8A and 4 data channels able to switch signals with a bandwidth of 460MHz and a voltage range from -15V to 15V.
-This means it supports a large range of protocols such as SPI, I2C, RS232, CAN, 100/1000Base-T1 and more.
+This means it supports a large range of protocols, such as SPI, I2C, RS232, CAN, 100/1000Base-T1 and more.
 In addition to fault injection, we can monitor the signals in real-time and record them for later analysis (limited to a sample rate of 1MHz for monitoring the signals).

-When in place, we can create physical layer interruptions from short data glitches to permanent failures.
+When in place, we can create physical layer interruptions, from short data glitches to permanent failures.
 This means we can do faults you would see with damaged connectors, pin bouncing from vibrations, complete failure of sensors and more.
 This allows our customers to prove that their links are fault-tolerant and have appropriate redundancies.

 It is common in the automotive industry, to use EMI (Electro Magnetic Interference) techniques to inject errors into data links.
 While this is useful, it does not cover all the possible failure cases that can occur during the life of a vehicle